fiolj/sparta/doc/web/surf_collide.rst

 **Output info:**

 All the surface collide models calculate a global vector of length 2.
 The values can be used by the :ref:`command-stats-style` and by :ref:`command-variable` that define formulas.
 The latter means they can be used by any command that uses a variable as input, e.g. the :ref:`command-fix-ave-time`.
-See :ref: `Section 6.4 <howto-output>`__ for an overview of SPARTA output options.
+See :ref:`howto-output` for an overview of SPARTA output options.

 The first element of the vector is the count of particles that hit surface elements assigned to this collision model during the current timestep.
 The second element is the cummulative count of particles that have hit surface elements since the current run began.